-ISSUE RI ESEARCH REQUIRED Contact and seek advice from Development Management as to whether a Health Impact Assessment (HIA) is required for the proposed development.
-The threshold is ordinarily a housing development of 100 units or more or developments that may have a significant effect on traffic generation and, as a consequence, be detrimental to air quality.
-Health and community impact 0 Where appropriate, the method and scoping of HIAs should be agreed with Development Management who will be advised by Environmental Health officers, the council's Health Improvement service and NHS Lothian.
+ISSUE RESEARCH REQUIRED Health and community impact Contact and seek advice from Development Management to establish we Health Impact Assessment (HIA) is required to accompany a planning appoint for the proposed development.
+These are required to accompany applicated Major residential developments (currently defined as 50 units or more) and developments requiring an Environmental Impact Assessment which a likely to impact on human health.
+0 Where appropriate, the method and scoping of HIAs should be agreed with Development Management who will be advised by Environmental Health officers, the council's Health Improvement service and NHS Lothian.
 Supplementary Guidance on HIAs has been prepared.
 0 Contact West Lothian Health and Social Care Partnership to identify likely impacts of proposed development on health and social care infrastructure and seek advice on solutions.